ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 ## XSD Regexps

-Any I-Regexp also is an XSD Regexp {{XSD2}}, so the mapping is an identity function.
+Any I-Regexp also is an XSD Regexp {{XSD-2}}, so the mapping is an identity function.

+Note that a few errata for {{XSD-2}} have been fixed in {{XSD11-2}}, which is therefore also included as a normative reference.
+XSD 1.1 is less widely implemented than XSD 1.0, and implementations of XSD 1.0 are likely to include these bugfixes, so for the intents and purposes of this specification an implementation of XSD 1.0 regexps is equivalent to an implementation of XSD 1.1 regexps.

 ## ECMAScript Regexps {#toESreg}